joescii/snmp4s/README.rst

 -----------------------
 This is what I envision.
 Note that ``IfIndex``, ``IfType``, ``Ethernet_csmacd`` etc were generated from the MIBs::

-  val snmp = new Snmp // Instantiated with whatever params you want, including SNMPv3 stuff
+  val snmp = new Snmp(SnmpParams()) // Instantiated with whatever params you want, including SNMPv3 stuff

   val ethernetAdminStates = (for {
     varbind <- snmp walk IfIndex